-The data collected through the campus climate survey must be either anonymous or confidential, and investigators must clearly understand the difference.
-In the case of an anonymous survey, students complete the survey without ever providing any unique identifying information, such as a name, student identification number, or e-mail address.
-At no point in the survey administration or data analysis is it possible for anyone to connect an individual student with his or her survey responses.
+The data collected through the campus climate survey must be anonymous or confidential, and investigators must clearly understand the difference.
+In the case of an anonymous survey, students complete the survey without ever providing any uniquely identifying information, such as a name, student identification number, or e-mail address.
+At no point in the survey administration or data analysis is it possible for anyone to connect an individual student with their survey responses.
 Anonymous data collection provides the most protection possible to students, allowing them to safely reveal sensitive or even incriminating information without fear of being identified.

 However, it may not be possible to conduct a truly anonymous survey.
-Researchers may want to keep track of which students have completed the survey and which have not for at least three reasons: First, if the study design includes incentives for participants, it is usually necessary to have some method for tracking who has earned or is eligible for the reward.
-Second, using some identification system protects against multiple responders who might take the survey more than once.
-Third, knowing who has completed the survey allows researchers to target reminders and follow-up messages to those students who have not yet participated, sparing those who have already done what was asked from further messages.
-Reducing the number of unnecessary contacts maintains goodwill-important, in a time when online survey tools are being used to subject students to more surveys than ever before.
+Researchers may want to keep track ofwhich students have completed the survey and which have not for at least three reasons: 1) If the survey design includes incentives for participants, it is usually necessary to have some method for tracking who has earned or is eligible for the reward.
+2) Using some identification system protects against multiple responders who might take the survey more than once.
+3) Knowingwho has completed the survey allows researchers to target reminders and follow-up messages to those students who have not yet participated, sparing those who have already done what was asked from further messages.
+Reducing the number of unnecessary contacts maintains goodwill which is important when online survey tools are being used to subject students to more surveys than ever before.

 When it is necessary to keep track of students who have participated, researchers can conduct a confidential survey.
-Unlike anonymous data collection, confidential research protects the privacy of subjects even as it is possible, at least at some point during the study, to connect an individual with his or her survey responses.
+Unlike anonymous data collection, confidential research protects subjects' privacy even as it is possible, at least at some point during the study, to connect an individual with their survey responses.
 If researchers ask students to provide a unique identifier, such as name, ID number, or e-mail address, at any point in the study, the project is confidential, not anonymous.
 In that case, investigators can guarantee students that only members of the research team (or some subset of the team) will be able to identify them or link them with their responses, explaining in informed consent materials how their privacy will nonetheless be maintained.
-Whether researchers choose to conduct an anonymous or confidential survey, the distinction must be made clear in informed consent materials with an explicit description of how students' privacy will be protected throughout the course of the research.
+Whether researchers choose to conduct an anonymous or confidential survey, the distinction must be made clear in the informed consent materials with an explicit description of how students' privacy will be protected throughout the research.